 If you are a parent who shares custody or has visitation rights and has learned the other parent intends to move, it is equally critical to get counsel promptly.
 Our proven Carlsbad child relocation and move aways lawyers will assess your situation and take action to protect your parental rights.
 Often, this involves filing timely, well-prepared petitions for modifications of orders justified by this major change in circumstances.

-To meet personally with an attorney who will understand your concerns and offer practical guidance, please contact us or call (760) 434-3330 to schedule a consultation with us at Burke & Domercq, LLP.
+To meet personally with an attorney who will understand your concerns and offer practical guidance, please contact us or call (760) 434-3330 to schedule a consultation with us at Burke & Domercq, APC.